-Leeds Palliative Care Network is a group of health and social care providers in Leeds, who are working together to improve services for people approaching the end of their life.
+Leeds Palliative Care Network is a group of health and social care providers in Leeds, who are working together to improve services for adults approaching the end of their life.

 The purpose of the Leeds Palliative Care Network is to help organisations work together to plan and deliver care, in the best possible way for palliative and end of life care patients, their families and carers.

 Our aim is to make sure that patients, families and carers feel that:

 • Each person is seen as an individual.